 The average pet insurance plan is around $35 per month for dogs and $25 per month for cats.

-Trupanion has been around since 2000 when it was initially known as Vetinsurance in Vancouver.
+Trupanion is a pet insurance company that has been around since 2000.
+It was initially known as Vetinsurance in Vancouver.

 Other features of this pet insurance provider include:

 - Lifelong coverage is available for animals under 14 years of age

 - 5-day waiting period for injuries and 30 days for illness (waived with a vet’s certificate)